Bakery Style Blueberry Muffins with Perfect Crumble Topping

 1½ cups + 2 Tablespoons all purpose flour, ½ cup brown sugar, 2 teaspoons baking powder, 1 teaspoon cinnamon, ¼ tsp baking soda, ¼ teaspoon salt

 • In a separate large bowl, whisk together milk, melted butter, vanilla and eggs.
-Add the dry ingredients to the wet ingredients and stir using a rubber spatula until just incorporate, being careful not to over mix.
+Add the dry ingredients to the wet ingredients and stir using a rubber spatula until just incorporated, being careful not to over mix.
+The mixture will be thick.

 • Add the blueberries to the bowl the dry ingredients were in and toss with 2 Tablespoons of flour.
-Add them to the muffin batter and gently mix to combine.
+Fold them into the muffin batter to combine.

 1 cup blueberries